 The goal in pursuing patent protection generally isn’t just to get a patent for its own sake (termed a vanity patent), but to facilitate successful commercialization of the invention.
 Patents don’t guarantee a market or customers for the widget, nor do they guarantee a monopoly on a market.

 Patents can be challenging to get, their value may be limited, and ultimately they may be invalidated during litigation.
-Truly excellent legal representation should procure strong patents of high commercial value that can stand up to litigation (more on patent value in a later blog post).
+Truly excellent legal representation should procure strong patents of high commercial value that can stand up to litigation.
 (Note: there are additional areas where patents are not necessarily commercialized but can be leveraged by non-practicing entities, i.e. in support of research centers, grants and programs.)

 After testing the water, you’ve decided that a patent is the way to go – so what’s next?
 Some basic searching in the patent literature will provide an idea of what the widget world looks like and can familiarize you with relevant types and parts of patents.